Trehinos/any_of/README.md

 # AnyOf : a versatile type for Rust

-This project implements a flexible and expressive Algebraic Data Type : `AnyOf`.
+This project implements a flexible [Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) : `AnyOf`.

-`AnyOf` is an optional sum of product type of two types, which enables clear, safe, and concise representations of data combinations in functional and type-driven programming.
+`AnyOf` is an optional sum of product type of two types, which enables **clear and safe** data representations in functional and type-driven programming.

 ## Overview

 At the core of the project is the `AnyOf` enum, a general-purpose algebraic type, alongside additional types such as `Either` and `Both`.

 These abstractions allow to express dynamic states, optional values, and branching logic in a natural and explicit manner.

 ### Key Types